-&lt;sup>1 Although the spelling of the terms is often inconsistent, UK documents tend to separate (car free) or hyphenate (car-free) the adjective.
+1 Although the spelling of the terms is often inconsistent, UK documents tend to separate (car free) or hyphenate (car-free) the adjective.
 Apart from quotations, 'car free' will be used to distinguish the UK definition from the European-derived definition proposed in this study.

-(Freiburg), GWL Terrein (Amsterdam), Autofreie Musterseidlung Florisdorf (Vienna) and Slateford Green (Edinburgh).
+The broadest study of European carfree developments was conducted by Scheurer (2001).
+His thesis refers to six recently built carfree developments (and some others which would not be considered carfree as defined here) of which four were sufficiently advanced to include in his survey: Vauban (Freiburg), GWL Terrein (Amsterdam), Autofreie Musterseidlung Florisdorf (Vienna) and Slateford Green (Edinburgh).
 Two other planned developments mentioned by Scheurer have since been built: Saarlandstrasse (Hamburg) and Stellwerk 60 (Cologne).
 Four of these developments were visited during the course of this study.